 Python is used by some of the biggest companies in the world, so of course Python is good for big projects.
 TensorFlow, a well known Python machine learning library, has over 2.8 million lines of code.
 With that said, these massive Python projects also have thousands of expert full time programmers contributing code to them.
 Beginner programmers should focus on creating fun, manageable Python programs.

-There’s the saying “Rome was not built in a day”: but your child can improve his or her Python coding in a day!
-With enough practice your child will have the skills to work on these global scale Python projects in the future!
+There’s the saying “Rome was not built in a day”: but your child can improve their Python coding in a day!
+With enough practice your child will have the skills to work on these global scale Python projects in the future.

 Big Python projects for teens